SD › Best Time to Visit Boston

 - Boston Celtic Music Fest – Annual celebration of Celtic music and dance, taking place at a few different venues near Harvard Square.
 Concerts, traditional dance classes, and workshops are held over the weekend, all focusing on the musical traditions of Ireland, Scotland, and Cape Breton.

-- Winter Warmer Craft Sprits Event – With over 50 varieties of whiskeys, scotches, bourbons, and more!
+- Winter Warmer Craft Spirits Event – With over 50 varieties of whiskeys, scotches, bourbons, and more.
 This annual event is free and open to the public at Pemberton Farms in Cambridge.
-A fun date night!
+A fun date night.

 Boston in February

-- Boston Extreme Beer Fest – A three-day craft beef festival, focusing on creativity and boundary-pushing in the industry.
+- Boston Extreme Beer Fest – A three-day craft beer festival, focusing on creativity and boundary-pushing in the industry.
 The festival features over 250 beers from over 70 breweries from Boston and around the globe.
 Ticket price covers all tastings; food sold separately.
-This event sells out fast, so buy your tickets in advance!
+This event sells out fast, so buy your tickets in advance.